-I love this contrasting pair of quotes, perfectly capturing the mindset of great leaders.
+A contrast that perfectly captures the mindset of great leaders.